Assistance programs Jefferson County Kentucky and Louisville.

 Baptist Fellowship Center - May be able to offer limited financial assistance for bills and housing expenses, as well as food, for residents of Parkland Kentucky and zip code 40211.
 Call (502) 774-2734

-Help Ministries of Louisville Kentucky - This charity serves the zip codes of 40202, 40203, and 40208.
-Among programs offered include Food Vouchers, Utility Assistance, Prescription Expense Assistance, Rent Help, and general counseling.
-(502) 587-1999
+Help Ministries of Louisville Kentucky - Central Louisville - This charity serves the zip codes of 40202, 40203, and 40208.
+Among programs offered include free Clothes or Food Vouchers.
+There is also Utility Assistance, Prescription Expense Assistance, Rent Help, and general counseling.
+Dial (502) 587-1999

 Highlands Community Ministries - Programs help people in 40204 and 40205.
 Call (502) 451-3626

 Louisville Metro Human Ministries - Provides help for people who have no income or individuals who are in the midst of a financial crisis.
-Programs include Food Pantries, Food Vouchers, and other Emergency Financial Assistance.
-(502) 574-5050
+Programs include Food Pantries for groceries, personal toiletries and other stuff.
+Or get free Food Vouchers, and other Emergency Financial Assistance.
+Call (502) 574-5050

 Help for holidays from charities - Families looking for a free meal or a gift for a child at Christmas have agencies they can contact.
 There may also be Thanksgiving food baskets and meals served in Jefferson County as well as Easter baskets.
 Find assistance at holidays in Jefferson County.

 Ministries United of South Central Louisville - Helps families and individuals of zip codes in 40213, 40217, 40219 (east of I-65), and 40229.
 Financial assistance for rent may be offered.
 Call them for referrals to community clinics as well.
 Also from time to time may have free food, clothing, diapers, and other non-financial aid.
-(502) 363-9087
+The main number is (502) 363-9087

 Mabel Wiggins Center is a member of the Metro Community Services and Revitalization.
 They offer emergency financial assistance to pay a mortgage, make a rent payment, utility bill, or security deposit.
 They also work with Neighborhood Places to provide free food, referrals, as well as information on public aid and loan programs.
 Address is 1411 Algonquin Pkwy, Mabel Wiggins Center, Louisville, Kentucky 40210.
 Telephone (502) 634-6050